 In mid February, I went for a short trip not too far from home, about 2 hours drive.
 As usual, my bags were heavier than me – not only that I brought my laptop along (was hoping I could complete downloading my new MMO game), I also carried with me a couple of books, as if I’m not going to return.
 I checked in at Corus Paradise, Port Dickson.

 My 9-day trip to WA was well-spent.
 Aside from the travelling period, there were those days where I was occupied with the art festival, writer’s workshop, and some other activities while at the same time getting familiar with the surroundings.
-There were also days when I did absolutely nothing but just lounging around the coffee bars with my book.
-The remaining were spent on hitting the road to endure the phenomenal nature of WA.
+There were also days where I did absolutely nothing but just lounging around the coffee bars with my book.
+The remaining days were spent on hitting the road to endure the phenomenal nature of WA.

 I drafted this third series of travelogue on 26th Jan, and coincidentally it was on the National Day of Australia.
-Anyway, here the journey continues.
-After I gained more self-reliant, felt comfortable and familiar with Perth surroundings, I decided to beat my curiosity and explore different parts of Western Australia (just so you know, WA is the largest state of Australia).
+After I gained more self-reliant, felt comfortable and familiar with Perth surroundings, I decided to beat my curiosity and explore different parts of Western Australia.

 Before I came to WA, I had actually received an email for winning a prize in participation of the 2015 Digital Writer’s Festival.
 The postage from Brisbane was supposed to arrive at the hotel I stayed, but unfortunately it didn’t (the parcel must have gotten lost in between).
 Another unlucky circumstances for me was the event from Elizabeth Gilbert that I missed (yes, she was in Australia during the summer festival, launching her ‘The Signature of All Things’ book).

 (This is Part 2 of WA Travelogue series.
 You can read all other parts here)